nhaar/CPOSTList/WIPnotes.md

 # The Snow Parade
 This song is of unknown origins.

-# Free Your Mind

-# Far Away Dreaming

 # Eraser
 This song is an original song.

-# Glam Jam

 # Rock the Boat Quartet Remix
 This song is of unknown origins.

-# Rotten To the Core

 # Did I Mention
 This song is of unknown origins.